UrLab/incubator/README.md

 # Development guide

 This is a typical Django project, the usual `virtualenv`, `requirements.txt`, ... apply.

-Please have a look at [`DEVELOPMENT.md`](DEVELOPMENT.md) if you need more information.
+Please have a look at [`DEVELOPMENT.md`](DEVELOPMENT.md) for an in-depth installation guide as well as help for common tasks.

 # License